-The faculty of Palo Verde College Nursing Department has chosen an eclectic conceptual framework.
-This diverse conceptual framework is built on two major curricular concepts; human needs and the nursing process.
-The nursing process is a framework that can be utilized in all nursing practice.
+The Nursing Process is a framework that can be utilized in all Nursing practice.
+Nursing is a dynamic profession that is scientifically based and executed using the nursing process.
+Nursing is directed towards promoting, maintaining, or restoring optimum wellness in those for whom the nurse cares.
 It is important for the vocational nurse to conceptualize all phases of the nursing process which includes assessment, analysis, planning, implementation, and evaluation.
-At Palo Verde College the nursing process will be utilized throughout the curriculum.
+At PVC the nursing process is utilized throughout the curriculum.

-Assessment will be utilized to collect data that reflects the health status of the client in relation to all dimensions of the person, including physical, psychological, intellectual, social, and spiritual needs.
-Analysis is the step of the nursing process in which the vocational nurse will use diagnostic reasoning, theoretical knowledge and clinical judgment to examine, prioritize, organize, and synthesize the data collected during assessment.
-The plan of care is the next step to guide the nurse's actions.
-The plan of care will identify behavioral outcomes and the terms to achieve the outcomes.
-The outcomes statements and the plan of care is recorded on the nursing care plan.
-Implementation involves both a measurable nursing action and the client's response to the action.
-The nursing care plan will be utilized in the implementation phase.
-Evaluation begins in the assessment phase of the nursing process, as the vocational nurse compares the client's functional health status and coping patterns with developmental norms and healthy patterns of adjustment.
-Evaluation continues throughout the nursing process as the vocational nurse assists with monitoring the client's responses to intervention, updates the plan of care accordingly.
+- Assessment is utilized to collect data that reflects the health status of the client in relation to all dimensions of the person, including physical, psychological, intellectual, social, and spiritual needs. - Analysis is the step of the nursing process in which the vocational nurse will use diagnostic reasoning, theoretical knowledge, and clinical judgment to examine, prioritize, organize, and synthesize the data collected during assessment. - Planning is the next step to guide the nurse's actions.
+Planning will identify behavioral outcomes and the terms to achieve the outcomes.
+The outcome statements and the plan of care is recorded on the nursing care plan. - Implementation involves both a measurable nursing action and the client's response to the action.
+The nursing care plan will be utilized in the implementation phase. - Evaluation begins in the assessment phase of the nursing process and is a continual process vocational nurses use while assessing the client's responses to implemented interventions.
+The vocational nurse compares the client's functional health status and coping patterns with developmental norms and healthy patterns of adjustment.